 Flow (MGD) shall be reported on the Discharge Monitoring Report (DMR) as monthly average and daily maximum.

-$\mathsf{BOD}5$ and Suspended Solids shall be reported on the DMR as a monthly average concentration.
+BOD_5 and Suspended Solids shall be reported on the DMR as a monthly average concentration.

-Total Phosphorus and Total Nitrogen shall be reported on the DMR as a maximum value.
+Total Phosphorus shall be reported on the DMR as a daily maximum value.